ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 *This plot represents the mean power consumption for each JVM after subtracting the baseline measurements, including the 90% confidence level error.*

-As a well-known fact, accessing co-located memory in a predictable pattern reduces latency.
-However, interestingly, it also has an impact on power consumption.
-Despite using the same hardware machine for each test (i.e., identical memory bandwidth, CPU caches, and memory latency), it is intriguing to observe that each JVM consumes slightly different energy while executing the same code.
+The pattern of memory accesses and the co-location or non-co-location of memory significantly influence power consumption.
+In general, by performing work on co-located data in chunks and following predictable memory access patterns, our algorithms can achieve significant speed improvements and reduce the energy consumption.

+When we need to perform chunks of work on co-located data, arrays are widely recognized as cache-friendly due to their contiguous memory layout.
+Accessing array elements sequentially promotes good data locality, minimizing cache misses, enhancing cache utilization, and lowering the energy consumption.

+In addition, we can use hash tables with open addressing and linear probing instead of bucket and chain hash tables.
+Similarly, we can store an array of multiple items in each node instead of employing linked lists or trees with individual items in each node.

 ### Logging Patterns

 When it comes to logging, performance is one of the major concerns.
 The manner in which we log and the volume of logs can significantly impact the performance of our applications.
 This is due to the associated costs of heap allocations and the additional work performed by the garbage collector to clean up the heap.
 In addition to allocations, there are also expenses related to I/O operations when writing and flushing data to disk.
 All of these factors contribute to increased utilization of hardware resources (e.g., CPU and memory), resulting in higher power consumption, which is reflected in our monthly bills.

 We can potentially mitigate these costs by employing strategies such as binary logging, asynchronous appenders, writing to RAMFS or TEMPFS, reducing log verbosity, or by selectively retaining only essential logs, particularly those related to unrecoverable or unexpected scenarios.

-This program measures various logging patterns using human-readable strings, which is often the most common use case in business applications.
+The program measures various logging patterns using human-readable strings, which is often the most common use case in business applications.
 It consists of a total of 1,000,000 iterations, and within each iteration, the logging framework (e.g., `java.util.logging.Logger`) is invoked to log a line.
 It is crucial to note that none of these logs are physically written to disk; instead, they are written to the Null OutputStream.
 This approach is advantageous since the RAPL stats cannot capture any I/O-related activity.

 Source code: [LoggingPatterns.java](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/src/main/java/com/ionutbalosin/jvm/energy/consumption/LoggingPatterns.java)